 The experience of breaking a fast demonstrates Cold teaching.
 After hours or days without food, the first bite arrives with extraordinary clarity.
 Flavours intensify.
 Textures become vivid.
 The body recognises nourishment with a precision impossible when constantly fed.
 This is Cold: the boundary that reveals what comfort obscures.

-Cold foods themselves — raw vegetables, cool drinks, refrigerated dishes — carry this teaching.
-They wake up the mouth.
-They demand attention.
-They do not slide down unnoticed.
-Ayurveda prescribes cooling foods for pitta imbalance; the cold calms the internal fire that burns too hot.
+Cold foods themselves : raw vegetables, cool drinks, refrigerated dishes : carry this somatic teaching.
+They activate the oral sensory system and demand interoceptive attention.
+The body cannot remain on autopilot when the cold arrives.
+Ayurveda prescribes cooling foods for pitta imbalance; the cold calms the internal fire that burns too hot, restoring the body's thermal regulation.

 Heat